-That the Region establish a responsibility centre to facilitate the coordination and integration of services related to homelessness in Ottawa-Carleton.
+That the Region establish a responsibility center to facilitate the coordination and integration of services related to homelessness in Ottawa-Carleton.

-The Region has the responsibility to provide leadership and to coordinate the diverse community services and stakeholders to work toward preventing and ending homelessness.
+The Region has the responsibility to provide leadership and coordination of a diverse range of community stakeholders and services to work toward preventing and ending homelessness.

-Given the complex nature of homelessness, the approach to solutions can not neatly be attached to any one area within the existing departments of the Region.
+Given the complex nature of homelessness, the approach to solutions can not neatly be attached to any one organizational area of the Region.
 Housing, Health and Social Services have joined efforts to organize in order to effectively facilitate the coordination of services and programs.